 Athletes!
 Many of you have sacrificed your feet to athletic footwear for far too long.
 It shouldn’t have to be this way.
 Sport-specific footwear is often full of the latest and greatest technology, designed to help protect the foot while enhancing athletic performance—yet basic human anatomy is ignored.
 There are virtually zero options for foot-shaped soccer, baseball, and football cleats, basketball shoes, skateboarding shoes, track spikes, etc. Too often, foot function is sacrificed for fashion and bells and whistles in this type of footwear.
 If shoes aren’t shaped like feet—flat with space for splayed toes—they’re actually limiting athletic potential and causing injuries and deformations.
 Now, this isn’t to say that specialized footwear isn’t useful or necessary, but more of a call to attention that there are obvious flaws ubiquitous amongst athletic footwear.
-As you read through this post, you’ll hopefully start to understand why one of the greatest basketball players in the world, Kevin Durant, intentionally wears shoes too big for his feet in NBA games.

 Individual professional athletes and strength & conditioning staffs from the top professional sports leagues worldwide use Correct Toes to help reverse the damaging effects of narrow, tapered toe boxes.
 This medical-grade silicone toe spacer helps to position the toes into optimal anatomical alignment and can be customized to fit your unique foot.
 Correct Toes were designed to be worn while active and exercising so that foot muscles can engage and strengthen into a healthy alignment.
 Correct Toes can be worn barefoot or within shoes that feature a toe box wide enough to comfortably fit them.
 We have a list of Correct Toes Approved footwear here.
 For further reading about some of the specific benefits of Correct Toes for athletes, check out our Correct Toes for Basketball Players post from 2 years ago.

-CROSS-TRAINING WITH NATURAL FOOTWEAR
+2. CROSS-TRAINING WITH NATURAL FOOTWEAR

-Even if you have to wear cleats or specialty footwear during athletic performance, typically training environments allow for more flexibility when it comes to footwear.
-Fortunately, there are several good footwear options to choose from when it comes to zero-drop, wide toe box running and hiking shoes (some companies are starting to make cross-trainer gym shoes too).
+Even if you have to wear cleats or specialty footwear during athletic performance, typically other training environments will allow for more flexibility when it comes to footwear.
+Fortunately, there are several good footwear options to choose from when it comes to zero-drop, wide-toe box running and hiking shoes (some companies are starting to make cross-trainer gym shoes too).
 Altra, Topo Athletic, Vivobarefoot, Xero, Joe Nimble, and Bearfoot are all examples of shoe companies that make varying styles of athletic shoes shaped like healthy feet that will mostly accommodate Correct Toes.
 If you are able to wear general athletic and running shoes during certain parts of training, consider using shoes from these brands (Altra typically has the most cushion so they are recommended for people who are used to more supportive and cushioned shoes).
 The overarching benefit of training in a zero-drop, wide toe shoe is that it gives the foot an opportunity to support itself naturally and operate from more ideal positioning, while still offering significant protection (and sometimes cushion).
 Similar to training barefoot, these barefoot-style style shoes encourage natural mobility and intrinsic muscle strengthening to help better prepare your foot for when it has to be back inside of a conventional athletic shoe.
 For Basketball-specific footwear, check out our post from 2 years ago, Basketball and Natural Footwear Options.

-MODIFYING FOOTWEAR TO FIT YOUR FEET
+3. MODIFYING FOOTWEAR TO FIT YOUR FEET

 Since there aren’t any foot-shaped cleats (or basketball shoes, etc.) yet, shoe modifications are a simple strategy to help you change your footwear to fit your feet better.
 The most egregious problem with athletic shoes is usually a narrow, tapered toe box.
 The first and easiest way to tackle this is by simply removing the removable insole from the shoe if the shoe has one.
 Another strategy is to re-lace the shoe so the lacing starts 1-2 eyelets back from the toe box.
 This gives the upper more ability to expand around the toes.
 Additionally, a wooden shoe stretcher or ball-and-ring stretcher can help to expand the toe box upper material; but if the upper won’t stretch, small incisions can be made in the toe box upper to allow the toes a little more room.
-Of course, it also helps if you have a wider shoe in the first place.
+Of course, it also helps if you have a wider shoe model to start with in the first place.

 Another potential solution found while researching was a company called Custom Cleats that transplants cleats onto sneakers and other types of shoes.
 It’s unclear how this process would work on a minimalist shoe, but it might be a viable solution for foot-shaped shoes that have a thicker stack height.
 A similar clever solution for golfers comes from the company Golfkicks, which sells individual golf spikes that can be screwed into the bottom of sneakers with thick enough stack heights (1/3 inch).